 Who Finances Student Loans?

-Providing loans for potential students planning to go into tertiary institutions is big business in SA and several institutions do cash in on the yearly applications.
+Providing loans to prospective students planning to attend tertiary institutions is a major business in SA, and several institutions benefit from the annual applications.

 Some of these are:

-Its fundamental aim is to provide financial aid to qualified students who wish to pursue academic programmes at South African public universities and other Technical and Vocational Education and Training (TVET) colleges.
+Its primary aim is to provide financial aid to qualified students pursuing academic programmes at South African public universities and other Technical and Vocational Education and Training (TVET) colleges.

-The myriad of commercial banks operating in South Africa offers similar but unique financial aid packages to potential students.
+The myriad commercial banks operating in South Africa offer similar yet unique financial aid packages to prospective students.

-Individuals hoping to pursue an MBA degree could approach such institutions for financial aid but be ready to pay interests on the loan afterwards.
+Individuals pursuing an MBA may approach such institutions for financial aid, but should be prepared to pay interest on the loan afterwards.

-South African business schools are taking advantage of Financial Services Provider sections of South African law that allows them to act as a financier of student aids for individuals that register to study with them.
+South African business schools are leveraging sections of South African law that allow them to act as financiers of student aid for individuals who register to study with them.

 This service is provided in conjunction with participating banks and attracts about 12% interest on the original capital issued by the bank/financial institution.